Understanding bronze aging

 A forger attempting to simulate this structure faces several insurmountable problems.
 First, artificially accelerated corrosion — whether by acid treatment, electrochemical methods, or burial in chemically aggressive media — produces corrosion products that are chemically similar to genuine patina but structurally distinct.
 Accelerated malachite tends to form amorphous or microcrystalline coatings rather than the well-developed crystal fans of natural growth.
 The crystals are smaller, less organized, and lack the characteristic banding visible in genuine ancient patina under moderate magnification.

-Second, the layered stratigraphy of genuine patina — cuprite base, malachite middle, soil encrustations on top — is extremely difficult to replicate in sequence.
-Forgers who apply patina as a single mixed layer or in crude sequential applications leave tell-tale evidence: sharp boundaries between layers rather than gradual transitions, absence of the cuprite foundation layer, inconsistent crystal orientation, and lack of the chemical gradient that develops naturally as copper ions migrate outward through the corrosion zone.
+Second, the layered stratigraphy of genuine patina — cuprite base, malachite middle, soil encrustations on top, with the cassiterite marker horizon preserving the original surface in the case of tin bronze — is extremely difficult to replicate in sequence.
+Forgers who apply patina as a single mixed layer or in crude sequential applications leave tell-tale evidence: sharp boundaries between layers rather than gradual transitions, absence of the cuprite foundation layer, no preserved original-surface horizon at the cassiterite level, inconsistent crystal orientation, and lack of the chemical gradient that develops naturally as copper ions migrate outward through the corrosion zone.

 Third, soil encrustations on genuine artifacts are not simply surface deposits.
 Over millennia, minerals from the surrounding soil — calcium carbonate, iron oxides, silica particles, clay minerals — become physically embedded in and chemically bonded to the patina surface.
 They fill cracks, grow into pores, and form composite structures with the copper carbonates.
 Artificially applied “dirt” sits on the surface and can usually be removed with a stiff brush or a solvent swab.
 Genuine encrustations resist removal and, when forcibly detached, bring patina with them.